[The Null Hypothesis]

 ERROR: Job failed: execution took longer than <time>

-→ Checkout server builds can take 44+ minutes (known issue) By the third session, the skill file had also accumulated common pitfalls to avoid:
+→ Checkout server builds can take 44+ minutes (known issue)

-## Common Pitfalls to Avoid
+## Common Pitfalls

 - ❌ Forgetting `--paginate` (only gets first 20 jobs)